wundergraph/cosmo-previews/README.md

 ## Limitations

 1. The cosmo.yaml file should not be changed after the pull request is opened.
 If changes are to be made, the pull request should be closed and reopened.
+Make sure that the destroy action is completed before reopening the pull request.